 The ARC space is open to the public and provides free internet access and basic computer accessibility at three public workstations.
 ARC membership is free and access to the ARC is through appointment with the ARC Director, at least 24 hours prior to visit.

-Closed on Saturday, Sunday, U.S. & Fiji public holidays
+Closed on Saturdays, Sundays, U.S. & Fiji public holidays.

 U.S. Embassy Suva